asm8689/personal/README.md

 So I decided to build a DCF tool that pulls Damodaran's artfully derived assumptions (industry betas, risk premiums, country risk factors, etc...) from his website to discount cash flows input by a user.
 The program lets anyone with a base year cash flow statement and certain key assumptions (revenue growth, EBIT margins...) quickly create a DCF Model and export as an Excel sheet.

+This is the architecture of the project:

+Frontend: React
+API: Spring
+Backend Server: Java
+Database: mySQL

 ## Webscraper: ##
 I built this tool to scrape key data from business broker websites.
 Previously, I was tasked with manually